 Deflect to your pre-qualifying questions

-If we agree to not use objection rebuttals that try to overcome the prospect, then we can try to just deflect the objection to try to keep the conversation going.
-Instead of trying to make the prospect interested with you objection rebuttals, just keep the conversation going and you can do that by simply asking some of your pre-qualifying questions.
+If we agree to not use that try to overcome the prospect, then we can try to just deflect the objection to try to keep the conversation going.
+Instead of trying to make the prospect interested with your objection rebuttals, just keep the conversation going and you can do that by simply asking some of your pre-qualifying questions.

 Your pre-qualifying questions will be unique to you and your product so I can’t give you questions to ask.
 But here are some from one our sales scripts where we are selling our own services and maybe you can get some ideas from these.

 I understand.
 If I could ask you real quick: